firozmdtabish04/HTML-CSS-JS/README.md

 Use the checkboxes to track your progress.
 **Rule:** Don't mark a topic complete until you can explain it and build something with it.
+## index.html: index.html is usually the main/starting HTML file of a website. the web server normally looks for a default page, commonly:

 # 1. HTML

 ## 1.1 HTML Fundamentals